|

 surgical repair.
 Gently pack the area with a four by eight or a small lap

 pad and compress lightly.
 Remove after 2 or 3 minutes.
+Cardiac vein bypass surgery as

 well as arterial transfer such as internal mammary artery frequently leads